Hendrix-CS/csci151/projects/animation.md

 * incorporate a GUI built with JavaFX and SceneBuilder,
 * be free of syntactic errors preventing compilation,
 * include at least one GUI component with event handlers that visibly change the GUI,
-* use an interactive animation that makes use of the various Shape classes, and
+* use an interactive animation using the JavaFX AnimationTimer that makes use of the various Shape classes, and
 * the GUI has persistent state modeled by a pertinent class of the student’s creation, representing an abstraction of the underlying data representation.
   * the `Controller` has an instance of this class as an attribute.
   * the class uses an array, linked list, `PriorityQueue`, `ArrayList`, `Stack`, or `ArrayDeque` in a useful and pertinent way.